The Classic Art of The Summit Lighthouse

 So I'm not saying this to impress you.
 I'm just saying it as a point of interest.
 You can believe it or disbelieve it.
 It doesn't matter a bit to me.
 I'd just hope that you'll never make this fact that I made this statement a matter of your determination to either accept or reject the masters just because I said this.
 Because if you don't accept the masters, that's your problem, and I hope that it isn't your problem. [laughter].”
 1/1/73

 Love it!
 This was just so typical of how Mark would interact with people.
 It’s disarming and genuine at same time.
-If you go to San Simeon, it takes three or four tours to see the whole thing.
+If you go to San Simeon, it takes two or three tours to see the whole thing.
 No wonder Mark went there several times.
 Another curious thing about this encounter Mark had, is that Orson Welles made Citizen Kane which is very loosely based on Hearst’s life.

 The other picture above is also a favorite of mine.
 To paraphrase Will Rogers, ‘I never met a man who disliked Yogananda.’
 Grizzly bears even liked him.
 When he visited Yellowstone it was still admissible to feed the bears.
 He did just that from his car.
 The bears got used to humans and were less dangerous back then.
 They stopped tourists from feeding them and sealed all the trash bins.
 The contact with humans was drastically reduced.
 And now they are even more dangerous.
 Go figure.